nicchunglow/is-it-open/README.md

 ## Things to note

 - The project uses semantic-ui-react.
+- You MUST remember to set your REACT_APP_BACKEND_URL as localhost when connecting to the db as the db is only usable locally at the moment.
 - For this frontend, the following functions are enabled:
   1. Register a user
   2. Login a user with cookie.